MYStoyanova/GDP-per-Country-vs.-Press-Freedom/README.md

 	•	Bulgaria:
 Correlation ≈  -0.47 -> very, very weak relationship.
 N.B.
 Due to the limited amount of data, the correlation is not reliable for drawing conclusions.

+These results show that the relation between GDP per Country and Press Freedom is very limited.

 Key Insights
 	•	The relationship between GDP and press freedom is weak